-Solution-focused brief therapy - also known as solution-focused therapy - is an approach to psychotherapy based on solution-building rather than problem-solving.
-Although it acknowledges present problems and past causes, it predominantly explores an individual's current resources and future hopes - helping them to look forward and use their own strengths to achieve their goals.
+Solution-focused therapy - also known as solution-focused brief therapy or brief therapy - is an approach to psychotherapy based on solution-building rather than problem-solving.
+Although it acknowledges present problems and past causes, it predominantly explores an individual's current resources and future hopes.
+This can help them to look forward and use their own strengths to achieve their goals.